-\Students in the first honor section complete the regular work in Mathematics and in Physics during the first two terms, and take in the third term Vector Analysis (Ma 14) and Modern Physics (Ph 3).
+Students in the first honor section complete the regular work in Mathematics and in Physics during the first two terms, and take in the third term Vector Analysis (Ma 14) and Modern Physics (Ph 3).
 Students in the first honor section do not take Mathematics Review (Ma 2d) and Physics Review (Ph 2d).

-Students not in the first honor section take in the first 7 weeks of the fStudents not in the first honor section take in the first 7 weeks of the third term Physics Ph 2c (8 units) and Mathematics Ma 2c (8 units), and in the last 3 weeks Physics Review Ph 2d (4 units) and Mathematics Review Ma 2d (4 units).
+Physics Review (Ph 2d). †Students not in the first honor section take in the first 7 weeks of the third term Physics Ph 2c (8 units) and Mathematics Ma 2c (8 units), and in the last 3 weeks Physics Review Ph 2d (4 units) and Mathematics Review Ma 2d (4 units).
 A condition in either of these review subjects, unless made up in September, excludes the student from all third-year subjects for which these are prerequisite.
-To assist students in making up conditions, and to aid students transferring from other colleges who may not have had such intensive courses as those of the Institute, each of these subjects will be offered as a summer course (with a fee of \$20) during the 3 weeks preceding the opening of the fall term, provided not less than six students must satisfactorily pass the subject.
-Ch 12c.
+To assist students in making up conditions, and to aid students transferring from other colleges who may not have had such intensive courses as those of the Institute, each of these subjects will be offered as a summer course (with a fee of \$20) during the 3 weeks preceding the opening of the fall term, provided not less than six students apply for it.
+To be admitted to the options in Chemistry and Applied Chemistry

-in the third year students must satisfactorily pass the subject, Ch 12c. \\\Students in Geology do not take Mathematics the third term.
+To be admitted to the options in Chemistry and Applied Chemistry in the third year students must satisfactorily pass the subject, Ch 12c.
+Students in Geology do not take Mathematics the third term.